<?xml version="1.0" encoding="utf-8"?>

 </description>

-<guid isPermaLink="true">http://operaphila.podomatic.com/entry/2011-09-29T06_22_40-07_00</guid>
+<guid isPermaLink="true">https://operaphila.podomatic.com/entry/2011-09-29T06_22_40-07_00</guid>

-<pubDate>Thu, 29 Sep 2011 13:22:40 GMT</pubDate>
+<pubDate>Thu, 29 Sep 2011 13:22:40 +0000</pubDate>

 <dc:creator>Opera Philadelphia</dc:creator>